moul/u/README.md

     can have when trying to do it manually: https://play.golang.org/p/NQem8UJ500t.

+func CreateEmptyFileWithSize(path string, size uint) error
+    CreateEmptyFileWithSize creates a new file of the desired size, filled with zeros.

 func DirExists(path string) bool
     DirExists checks whether a path exists and is a directory.